Chantal Ringuet: Biography

 After completing a Ph.D. in literary studies (2007, UQÀM, Honourable Mention), Ringuet has been a postdoctoral Fellow in Canadian studies at the University of Ottawa (2007-8) and earned a master's degree in International Management at l'ÉNAP (2009).
 Since 2014, she has been a Fellow at YIVO, the Institute for Jewish Studies in New York, scholar-in-residence at the Hadassah-Brandeis Institute in Boston and translator-in-residence at the Banff Center for the Arts and Creativity, research associate at Concordia University's Institute for Canadian Jewish Studies (Montreal) and lecturer at the Institut européen Emmanuel Lévinas (AIU) in Paris.
 In Winter 2019, she was writer-in-residence (visiting scholar) at the Schusterman Center for Israel Studies at Brandeis University.
 She is the first writer to stay in the Gröndalshause Literature City Residence in Reykjavik UNESCO City of Literature (October 2019).

+She was 2024 Mordecai Richler Writer in Residence at the Département des littératures de langue française (formerly DLTC), McGill University.
+In 2025, she developed, in collaboration with the Université de Montréal and the Société de transport de Montréal, Montreal, City of Women, the fourth iteration of Rebecca Solnit and Joshua Jelly-Shapiro's City of Women project, which revisits the cartography of the Montreal metro through the trajectories of influential women and examines how cities narrate themselves through absent or marginalized voices.

-Her research and creative writing stands at the intersection of literature and visual arts, Jewish studies and translation studies.
+Her research and creative writing stands at the intersection of literature and visual arts, Women's studies, Jewish studies and translation studies.
 Focusing on the preservation and transmission of the collective memory and the Jewish heritage worldwide, Ringuet acts as a "cultural translator" of the diverse forms of Jewish civilization and identity.
 She has contributed to many art exhibition catalogues and translated literary works focusing on the cultural hybridity pervading contemporary artistic practices, and on the intergenerational transmission of trauma in the aftermath of the Second World War and the Holocaust.
 She translates from Yiddish and English to French.